syncfusion-content/javascript-docs/js/Spreadsheet/Formatting.md

 ### Borders

 You can add border around a cell or range of cells to define a section of worksheet or table.
-Following are the different types of borders supported in Spreadsheet,
+The different types of borders supported in Spreadsheet are,

 1) Bottom Border